Rebecca Davis

 Rebecca Davis | Partner

-Rebecca Davis is a partner at Lozeau Drury, and has over ten years of experience working in environmental and energy law.
-Her practice areas include Proposition 65, Clean Water Act, CEQA, and Renewable Energy Policy, among others.
+Rebecca Davis is a partner at Lozeau Drury, and has over fifteen years of experience working in environmental and energy law.
+Her practice areas include CEQA, NEPA, Clean Water Act, Proposition 65, and Renewable Energy Policy, among others.

 Rebecca handles all aspects of civil litigation for her clients, from filing complaints through arguing appeals.
 She also advocates for clients at administrative proceedings, including at the California Public Utilities Commission, where she regularly advocates for strategies and policies that will remove barriers to local renewable energy.